pcafrica/advanced_programming_2025-2026/lectures/11/11-py_classes_modules.md

 # Improved syntax using `@`

+This decorator, when applied to a function, surrounds the function call with additional actions.

 While the previous example works, Python provides a more readable syntax using the `@` symbol.
 The equivalent of the previous example using this syntax is:
-This decorator, when applied to a function, surrounds the function call with additional actions.
-For instance:

 ```python
 @my_decorator